 Unfortunately, some people with HIV do not know they are infected with TB.
 Similarly, one in five people with TB disease are unaware of their HIV status, although HIV status reporting for people with TB is improving.
 CDC recommends that anyone who has TB disease, is suspected of having TB disease, or is a contact of a TB patient, be tested for HIV.

 Multidrug-resistant TB (MDR TB) is TB that is resistant to at least two of the best anti-TB drugs -- isoniazid and rifampin.
 MDR TB is hard to treat and can be fatal.
 People with HIV are at greater risk of dying of MDR TB than those without HIV.
-The percentage of MDR TB cases in the United States has remained steady since 1998; in 2011, among all reported TB cases in the United States, 1.3% were characterized as primary MDR TB (defined as no previous history of TB disease).
+The percentage of MDR TB cases in the United States has remained relatively steady at approximately 1-2% in recent years; in 2013, among all reported TB cases in the United States, 1.2% were characterized as primary MDR TB (defined as no previous history of TB disease).
 Extensively drug-resistant TB is a rare type of MDR TB that is resistant not only to isoniazid and rifampin, but also any fluoroquinolone and at least one of three injectable second-line drugs.
 It is extremely hard to treat, and the remaining treatment options are less effective.

 To prevent the continued emergence of drug-resistant strains, treatment for TB must be improved, not only in the United States but worldwide.
 Although a person with drug-resistant TB can transmit the resistant bacteria directly to others, resistance primarily develops when a TB patient is not treated with the right drugs or does not take the drugs properly.
 The most effective way to ensure that patients finish their treatment is DOT, and its use must be expanded.